-What They Want to Know: Mobile technologies such as smartphones and tablets have become an increasingly important tool for small businesses, particularly in the sales and marketing sectors.
-This is a trend which will only grow as telecommunications companies roll out new cloud-based apps and services for business users.
+What They Want to Know: Mobile technologies, such as smartphones and tablets, have become an increasingly important tool for small businesses, particularly in the sales and marketing sectors.
+This is a trend which that only grow as telecommunications companies roll out new cloud-based apps and services for business users.

 As a project lead in my last job, I significantly improved the communications between our team members – spread across five different geographical sales divisions – by implementing our use of the GoToMeeting mobile app.
 I learn new apps very quickly, and use Salesforce1, Pipedrive, and Nimble on a daily basis.

 7. Part of the responsibilities of this position will entail that you help us to build our social media presence.
 Which social media sites do you commonly use?